mpentler/edinbustrack/README.md

 ## Usage

+There are two examples included - a simple shell output and one using ncurses.
+There is a single function called get_bus_times() that will retrieve the data.

-Edit the "edinbustrack.py" file in a text editor to change the stop_id variable to the ID of the bus stop you require.
+The function requires a single integer parameter to be passed.
+This is the ID of the bus stop you require.
 You can retrieve this from the Edinburgh bus tracker website: http://www.mybustracker.co.uk

 You can also get them from the bus stop signs on the street.

-Running the script with "python edinbustrack.py" will output a constantly updating table display to the screen, clearing with an OS call to the "clear" command.

-Obviously this is a rather limited output and you'll most probably be wanting to adapt the display for other usages...

-## Adapting
+## Further adaptation

-You can see by the code that a single call to get_times returns a 2D list containing each service and the time remaining.
-A simple iteration of this list further down displays the data.

-This means that you can pop this block of code into your own where required to populate variables, send output to an ncurses display, etc.

-I plan to turn this project into a library and include the current code as an example, along with said ncurses example, and a more fancy pygame display.
-Clearly this could be very useful for Raspberry Pi or similarly-based systems.
+I'll try and work on a PyGame example soon as I want to eventually get this running on my TV on a Raspberry Pi.
+Could also send it to one of those LCD matrix displays.
+I wondered about a Kodi screensaver too?

 ## Disclaimer

 It goes without saying that this could:

-* Break at any time - I'll try and keep on top of any changes
+* Break at any time - I'll try and keep on top of any changes to the MyBusTracker website that stop it working.
 * Disappear at any time - This is a project unassociated with the City of Edinburgh Council or any of the bus services that operate on its routes.
 Hopefully they're cool with it.
 It's a hobby project that doesn't detract from their other services.
 Maybe we can use the API someday...